-\begin{Thm} Let $G$ be a sporadic group.
-Then $s(G)$ is at most the bound given in Table 1. \end{Thm}
+The concept of spread is also of interest to computational group theorists since it is useful in the the analysis of the celebrated product replacement algorithm for producing random elements of groups \cite{Garion}.
+The concept is also of interest when studying the generating graph of a group \cite[Section 4]{Maroti}.

+The exact spreads of the finite simple groups have been much studied \cite{Binder,BrennerWiegold,BreuerGuralnicKantor,GuralnicShalev}.
+In particular, bounding the value of the exact spreads of the sporadic simple groups has recently been investigated by several different authors \cite{BradleyHolmes,BradleyMoori,GaniefMoori,Woldar} and it is these cases that we focus on here.
+More specifically we prove the following.

+\begin{theorem} The exact spreads of the sporadic simple groups are bounded by the values given in Tables 1 and 2. \end{theorem}

+Most of the bounds listed in Tables \ref{1} and 2 are not new.
+The upper bounds given in Table \ref{1} were obtained by Bradley and Holmes in \cite{BradleyHolmes} using coverings of a group by sets of proper subgroups and as such are unable to handle the sporadic simple groups with very large coverings, which is essentially the larger groups.
+Our methods are unable to improve upon these bounds.

-For comparison we also include in Table 2 the previously best known upper bounds as computed by Bradley and Moori in \cite{BradleyMoori} for the groups we consider here.
-Whilst not every bound given in Table 1 is new, we include the full list for completeness.
-The bounds appearing in Table 1 are, as far as the author is aware, the best known, accepting that Bradley and Holmes claim that for the groups they considered `better results were obtained for some of the groups in trial runs, but our table gives only the results that were given by known seeds' \cite[p.138]{BradleyHolmes}.
+What is new here are the upper bounds listed in Table 2 for all the groups that the methods of \cite{BradleyHolmes} could not deal with.

+The bounds given in Tables 1 and 2 are, as far as the author is aware, the best known, accepting that Bradley and Holmes claim that for the groups they considered ``better results were obtained for some of the groups in trial runs, but our table gives only the results that were given by known seeds" \cite[p.138]{BradleyHolmes}.
-Whilst our methods are not entirely computer-free, for the most part they solely depend on data given in the {\sc Atlas} \cite{ATLAS} only relying on machine calculations in the most extreme cases.